 2. What are the penalties under CRS 18-9-102?

-Inciting a riot is a class 1 misdemeanor in Colorado as long as no injuries or property damage results.
+Inciting a riot is a class 1 misdemeanor in Colorado as long as no injuries or property damage result.
 The punishment is 6 months to 18 months in jail, and/or $500 to $5,000 in fines.

 If someone does get hurt or if property gets damaged, inciting a riot is a class 5 felony.
 The sentence is 1 to 3 years in Colorado State Prison, and/or $1,000 to $100,000 in fines.
 The defendant may also be ordered to pay restitution to the victim(s) for any injuries or property damage.2